 During our road trip, we saw Acadian flags with signs informing us that we’ve arrived in an Acadian community.
 The Acadian influence is prominent in Nova Scotia and it reveals itself in the food, language, and architecture.

 No matter which town or community we were in, it seemed each had some sort of historical significance.
-The next time we visit Nova Scotia, we want to immerse ourselves further in the culture and learn more about the Acadians, Africans, and Mi’kmaq people and perhaps give more time to camping, national parks and the outdoors.
+The next time we travel Nova Scotia, we want to immerse ourselves further in the culture and learn more about the Acadians, Africans, and Mi’kmaq people and perhaps give more time to camping, national parks and the outdoors.

-Highlights From Nova Scotia
+Highlights From Our Nova Scotia Travels

 Many of the places we visited, and the things we did stick out in our minds as highlights from our journey.
 During our brief visit, we were able to get a taste of what each area of Nova Scotia has to offer.
 Here are just a few of our highlights:

 This city of around 430,000 people is set on the second-largest natural harbour in the world… as you can imagine, it’s an incredibly picturesque place.
+Not to mention, there are endless things to do in Halifax.

 We wandered up and down the Waterfront (a pedestrian-only walkway) while stopping in for poutine, beaver tails, and craft beers along the way.
 We popped into the Atlantic Maritime Museum, wandered through the Farmer’s Market, and rode an amphibious vehicle (Harbour Hopper) through the streets of Halifax…and directly into the Ocean.